jadonv/Arcade-Marquee/README.md

 reboot
 ```

-This was necessary during the original working installation.
+This was required during the original working installation.

 ---